SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/UndoRedoCommands/README.md

 #UndoRedo Commands

-This sample demonstrate how to execute the UndoRedo commands.
-The Undo and Redo commands help you to revert/restore the changes.
+This sample demonstrates how to execute the UndoRedo commands.
+The Undo and Redo commands help you to revert or restore the changes

 ## Prerequisites